Sara Lalama: Career

 She began her career in France Theater.
 She trained cinema at the Toulon Regional Conservatory (Ecole De Musique Toulon Initiation), France for four years.
-In 2013, she made her maiden television role in the soap opera Asrar el madi aired on Algeria 3.
-With the success in the serial, she was invited to act in the comedy series, La classe in 2014.
+In 2013, she made her maiden television role in the soap opera Asrar el Madi aired on Algeria 3.
+With the success of the serial, she was invited to act in the comedy series La Classe in 2014.
 In the serial, she played the role of 'Nourhane'.
-Then in 2015, Lalama played the leading role 'Yasmine' in television serial Hob Fi Kafas El Itiham directed by Bachir Sellami.
+Then, in 2015, Lalama played the leading role of 'Yasmine' in the television serial Hob Fi Kafas El Itiham, directed by Bachir Sellami.

-In 2016, she made the cinema debut role 'Nedjma' with the film El boughi.
+In 2016, she made her cinema debut role 'Nedjma' in the film El boughi.
 Later in the same year, she played the role of 'Quamar', in the soapie Qoloub Tahta Ramad directed by Bachir Sellami.
 In 2017, she starred in the serial Samt El Abriyaa.
 Since 2019, she has been featured on the soapie Masha'er broadcast in both Algeria and Tunisia.
-In the same year, she participated to the Algerian adventure game show Chiche Atahaddak.
+In the same year, she participated in the Algerian adventure game show Chiche Atahaddak.

+Sara Lalama, the top-ranked 1st Position Most Beautiful Algerian Woman according to the "Who is the 10 Most Beautiful Algerian Woman in the World Ever" list on World Women Portal Website.